Because written language is based on spoken language, literacy development builds off of language development.

 In order to develop maximal literacy skills, students need to understand the point of the alphabet.
 That is, after acquiring an understanding that words are made sounds (phoneme awareness) and that letters are associated with sounds, it is necessary for students to have explicit understanding that those letter sounds are indeed the same sounds that words are made of.
 That may seem to be an obvious fact if you are a skilled reader, but it is not necessarily obvious to learners, especially those who are struggling or have struggled to develop reading or writing skills.

-The strategies, activities, and recommendations in LOGOS kits include ways for teachers to help students develop skills at various levels of Spoken Language; Written Symbols skills; and initial understanding of the Alphabetic Principle.
+The strategies, activities, and recommendations provided during LOGOS workshops include ways for teachers to help students develop skills at various levels of Spoken Language; Written Symbols skills; and initial understanding of the Alphabetic Principle.

 While it is necessary for students, especially those younger than approximately age 8, to have begun to develop the particular skills addressed in LOGOS before going on to Word Revelation, other programs or approaches can help students develop these same skills.
 That is, it is not necessary for students to have completed the specific activities included in LOGOS before using Word Revelation.